 An approximated .25 mile wide corridor within the Wild & Scenic Middle Fork/Lochsa River, runs the full length of the roadless area north of Highway 12.
 The 4,500-acre corridor is specially managed to emphasize the scenic values of the river environment.
 A sparse network of minimally maintained trails weaves throughout the area, most constructed in the early 20th century by Forest Service for wildfire control access.
 One path runs parallel to Fish Creek, offering low-impact accessibility to its cool, alluring waters.
 Stream fishing, hiking, backpacking, and horseback riding are becoming more popular as visitors can disperse widely throughout this country, from the mossy stream beds to the steep breaklands showcasing panoramic vistas of the Selway-Bitterroot Wilderness.

-The Lolo Trail is an important prehistoric route and prominent in Nez Perce cultural and history.
+The Lolo Trail is an important prehistoric route and prominent in Nez Perce culture and history.
 This area possesses the longest remaining undisturbed section of the Lewis & Clark Trail in the country.
 Some 17 miles of trail in the Hungery Creek drainage, aptly named as the place where the explorers had nothing to eat, remains much as Lewis & Clark found them.
-In addition to a number of other historic and prehistoric sites, another of note is a World War II Japanese – American Internment camp near Highway 12 to the south just outside the boundary.
+In addition to a number of other historic and prehistoric sites, another of note is a World War II Japanese-American Internment camp near Highway 12 to the south just outside the boundary.